ugate/labrat/README.md

   }
 }

-// when not ran in a test runner execute static Tester functions (excluding what's passed into Labrat.run) if (!Labrat.usingTestRunner()) {
+// when not ran in a test runner execute static Tester static functions if (!Labrat.usingTestRunner()) {
   (async () => await Labrat.run(Tester))();
 }